mohamed06H/flight-data-pipeline/README.md

 Or use a loop inside the script.

 ### Improve CI/CD
-The scripts needed to run the data producer and the kafka consumer are both under the `/code` folder.
+The data producer and the kafka consumer scripts are both under the `/code` folder.
 The whole github repository is cloned when setting up the instances, which is a bad idea!

 **Solution:**